sysgears/spinjs/docs/concepts.md

 # Concepts

-SpinJS is based on several concepts.
-The key ideas in SpinJS are [builders](#builders), [plugins](#plugins), and the [use of webpack](#building-react-native-mobile-apps) to create project builds not only for web and server applications, but for React Native mobile apps as well.
+SpinJS comes with two key concepts &ndash; [builders](#builders) and [plugins](#plugins).

 ## Builders

-A **builder** in SpinJS is an object that contains platform configurations for your project.
-You can create a single builder with configurations for several platforms, or you can create separate builders for each platform and specify the common settings for all builders.
+A SpinJS **builder** is an object that contains configurations for a specific platform &ndash; client, server, or mobile (Android or iOS), according to the application type you're developing.
+SpinJS automatically creates a builder object for your project using the default configurations, so you don't need to configure SpinJS.

+However, if your project needs to be built for different platforms, for example, for the client and server, you need to create a SpinJS configuration file and specify different settings for several builders.
+SpinJS also allows you to reuse the same configurations across multiple builders.

 You can specify the builder settings in the following files in the `builders` property: